Micron (MU)

 Gross profit margin is a key metric to track because it shows how much money a semiconductor company gets to keep after paying for its raw materials, manufacturing, and other input costs.

-Micron’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
-As you can see below, it averaged a 32.8% gross margin over the last two years.
-Said differently, Micron had to pay a chunky $67.22 to its suppliers for every $100 in revenue.
+Micron’s unit economics are roughly in line with other semiconductor businesses, pointing to a lack of significant pricing pressure and the effectiveness of its products.
+As you can see below, it averaged a decent 50.1% gross margin over the last two years.
+Said differently, Micron paid its suppliers $49.86 for every $100 in revenue.

-Micron’s gross profit margin came in at 44.7% this quarter, marking a 9.4 percentage point increase from 35.3% in the same quarter last year.
-Micron’s full-year margin has also been trending up over the past 12 months, increasing by 17.4 percentage points.
+This quarter, Micron’s gross profit margin was 74.4%, up 37.6 percentage points year on year.
+Micron’s full-year margin has also been trending up over the past 12 months, increasing by 23.7 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin

-Analyzing the trend in its profitability, Micron’s operating margin rose by 3.5 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Micron’s operating margin rose by 16.5 percentage points over the last five years, as its sales growth gave it immense operating leverage.

-In Q3, Micron generated an operating margin profit margin of 32.3%, up 12.7 percentage points year on year.
+In Q1, Micron generated an operating margin profit margin of 67.6%, up 45.6 percentage points year on year.
 The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share

-Micron’s EPS grew at a remarkable 24% compounded annual growth rate over the last five years, higher than its 11.8% annualized revenue growth.
+Micron’s EPS grew at 43% compounded annual growth rate over the last five years, higher than its 19.9% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 10. Cash Is King

-Micron has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4%, lousy for a semiconductor business.
+Micron has shown mediocre cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 13.7%, below what we’d expect for a semiconductor business.
+The divergence from its good operating margin stems from its capital-intensive business model, which requires Micron to make large cash investments in working capital and capital expenditures.

 11. Return on Invested Capital (ROIC)

-Although Micron has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 8%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.
+Although Micron has shown solid fundamentals lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 14.8%, somewhat low compared to the best semiconductor companies that consistently pump out 35%+.